Critical path drag

 Note that in the SS + lag relationship, the drag is in the work scheduled in the predecessor activity, e.g., digging the first 100 metres of trench in order to start laying the pipe.
 If the volume of work in the first part of the activity can be performed faster, the lag to the trench-digging can shrink, decreasing the drag in the predecessor and compressing the critical path.
 Occasionally, however, the lag on an SS relationship may be strictly a "time lag" representing a waiting period rather than work in the predecessor.
 In that case, the drag should be associated with the lag as that constraint is the delaying factor that must be addressed to shorten the project.
 Time lags are far more common on finish-to-start and finish-to-finish relationships ("Wait for cement to dry") than on SS relationships.

 Critical path drag is often combined with an estimate of the increased cost and/or reduced expected value of the project due to each unit of the critical path's duration.
 This allows such cost to be attributed to individual critical path activities through their respective drag amounts (i.e., the activity's drag cost).
 If the cost of each unit of time in the diagram above is $10,000, the drag cost of E would be $200,000, B would be $150,000, A would be $100,000, and C and D $50,000 each.

 This in turn can allow a project manager to justify those additional resources that will reduce the drag and drag cost of specific critical path activities where the cost of such resources would be less than the value generated by reduction in drag.
 For example, if the addition of $50,000 worth of resources would reduce the duration of B to ten days, the project would take only 55 days, B's drag would be reduced to five days, and its drag cost would be reduced to $50,000.

+Despite the existence of critical path drag in all project schedules, the concept was included in the Project Management Institute's PMBOK Guide, Eighth Edition for the first time in November 2025.